-Finding an accountant who actually understands the ins and outs of the e-commerce industry can be difficult.
+Finding an accountant for your e-commerce business who actually understands the ins and outs of the industry can be difficult.
 How can you figure out who to trust?
 What knowledge should they have?
 We completely understand the struggles which is why we’ve put together this article to help you.
 Let’s go through how to do your due diligence when hiring an accountant.

 Often, business owners underestimate the impact an accountant can have.
 The right accountant can provide unique insights into improving your business.
 In the world of e-commerce, it can be helpful to have an accountant who specialises in Shopify or your specific sales channel.
 These accountants better understand the financial and technological ecosystem of your business.